georust/robust/README.md

 [API Documentation](https://docs.rs/robust)

-## Visualize
+## Visuals

 Below are visualizations comparing naive and robust predicate implementations.
-To learn how these images were generated and how to interpret them, see [`examples/predicate-map/README.md`](examples/predicate-map/README.md).
+To learn how these images were generated and how to interpret them, see [`examples/predicate-map/`](examples/predicate-map/).

 |            | Naive                   | Robust                   |
 |------------|-------------------------|--------------------------|